patriciatran/LakeTanganyika/README.md

 - January 20, 2020: I am currently editing figures and content as per reviewer's comments.
 The contents of this directory might change.

 # Genomes
-Our genomes are available and citable at NCBI GenBank at using the BioProject PRJNA523022. https://www.ncbi.nlm.nih.gov/bioproject/PRJNA523022
+Our genomes are available and citable at NCBI GenBank at using the **BioProject PRJNA523022** https://www.ncbi.nlm.nih.gov/bioproject/PRJNA523022
 If you use these genomes in your analyses, please cite our ISME J paper above.
 Thank you!

 **In this project, we resolved 523 medium- to high-quality metagenome-assembled genomes (MAGs), belonging to both Bacteria and Archaea.**